All events are free and open to the public; they begin at 7:30 p.m. at the Library at Indian Springs School.

 2/18: Poets Kate Greenstreet and Emma Bolden

-Kate Greenstreet is the author of The Last 4 Things and case sensitive, both from Ahsahta Press, and six chapbooks.
-Her new work can be found in Chicago Review, Colorado Review, Volt, Fence, Boston Review, and other journals.
-Ahsahta will publish her third book, Young Tambling, in January 2013. http://www.kickingwind.com/
+Kate Greenstreet is the author of Young Tambling, The Last 4 Things and case sensitive, all from Ahsahta Press, and six chapbooks.
+Her new work can be found in Chicago Review, Colorado Review, Volt, Fence, Boston Review, and other journals. http://www.kickingwind.com/

 Emma Bolden’s first full-length collection of poems, Malificae, is forthcoming from GenPop Books (2013).
 This manuscript was named a semi-finalist for the Perugia Press Prize and a finalist for the Cleveland State University Poetry Center’s First Book Prize.
 Her work has appeared in journals such as Prairie Schooner, the Indiana Review, the Greensboro Review, Redivider, Copper Nickel, Feminist Studies, The Journal, Guernica, and on Linebreak.org.
 She is also the author of three chapbooks of poetry: How to Recognize a Lady, published as part of Edge by Edge, the third in Toadlily Press’ Quartet Series; The Mariner’s Wife, published by Finishing Line Press; and The Sad Epistles, published by Dancing Girl Press.
 A graduate of the Alabama School of Fine Arts, she is an assistant professor of creative writing at Georgia Southern University and blogs about writing, velociraptors, and cats at A Century of Nerve (www.emmabolden.com).